LincW0/Logisim-Connection-Language/README.md

  A better way of describing Logisim connections.

- Current version: beta 0.6
+ Current version: beta 0.6.2

+ Bug notice: Every version before Beta0.6.2 (including Beta0.6.2) have bugs, stop using them!

  Compile /Compiler/compiler.cpp with gcc.

- This does not support the "IMPT" feature addressed in /Examine LCL/LCLFormat.txt
+ This does not support the "IMPT" feature addressed in /Formats/LCLFormat.txt

- Outputs' order is not arranged, which means that you might need to find out the correct order of the outputs yourself.

 ## Update log